Batavian Navy: Return to the Dutch Navy

 The expected general insurrection of the Dutch people failed to materialize; the British and Russian advances in North-Holland province were frustrated by the combined Franco-Batavian army; and seeing that the expedition was a failure the Coalition forces concluded the Convention of Alkmaar with the commander of the French troops in the Batavian Republic, General Guillaume Brune, that allowed them to evacuate under favorable conditions.

 In the six years until the preliminaries of the Peace of Amiens brought hostilities to a halt, the Batavian navy lost no less than 64 ships to all kinds of calamities, among which 21 ships of the line, and 22 frigates, not exactly a good record, especially as eleven of the ships of the line were lost as a consequence of the two big mutinies referred to above.

 In September 1801 another coup d'etat took place, executed by the French General Pierre Augereau.
 He intervened in one of the many quarrels between the Uitvoerend Bewind and the National Assembly to put an autocratic constitution in place, that rolled back the democratic gains of the previous years and replaced the Uitvoerend Bewind with a new Executive under the name Staatsbewind.
 As a byproduct, the Agent for the Navy was replaced by a Navy Council.
-The Organists were very happy with this development, as it enabled them to gain a foothold in the new regime (and they were in favor of the autocratic tenor of the new constitution).
+The Orangists were very happy with this development, as it enabled them to gain a foothold in the new regime (and they were in favor of the autocratic tenor of the new constitution).